makeuplounge/Makeup-Lounge/README.md

 -Upgraded the server infrastructure to improve website performance.<br>
 -Changed the default color scheme to a more modern and vibrant palette.

+# Downloads
+as we mentioned in the Requirements List, these are the tools that you have to download:
+-XAMPP Installation: Set up XAMPP to establish the server environment needed for hosting the Makeup Lounge web application. <a href="https://www.apachefriends.org/index.html" target="_blank">Download it from here</a><br>
+-Text Editor of Choice: Utilize any preferred text editor for coding and development tasks.
+(Visual Studio Code is suggested.) <a href="https://code.visualstudio.com/" target="_blank">Download it from here</a>

+#